 Step 2: Find Online Competitors

-Now that you have an idea of your ideal audience and the people you are going to target with your content and tours, it’s time to find your online competitors, other businesses who are trying to reach a similar demographic.
+Now that you have an idea of your ideal audience, it’s time to find your online competitors — other businesses who are trying to reach a similar demographic.

-You probably already know who many of your local competitors are but for your link building strategy to truly be effective, you have to look beyond your day-to-day competition.
+You probably already know who many of your local competitors are, but for your link building strategy to truly be effective, you have to look beyond your day-to-day competition.
 By entering your main keyword(s) into Google, you can see the other websites that rank and deliver content similar to your own.
 You might be in for a surprise — your competition isn’t necessarily made up of tour and activity operators exclusively.
-Other sites include travel blogs, city websites, and any websites that publish content about your local area or make activity recommendations in general.
+Other sites include travel blogs, city websites, directories, and more.

 It’s important to gain an understanding of the kind of content your competitors are producing in order to optimize your own link building strategy.
 Browse their websites and take a look at the websites they link out to.
 This will give you a sense of the type of content you should be creating and other websites to reach out to (more on this next).